-- Pass all required course work for The Alabama High School Diploma - Complete two credits of honors, AP or Dual Enrollment in all four core subjects - Complete four credits of math or equivalent to include Algebra II w/Trig - Complete two credits of foreign language in the same language
+- Pass all required coursework for The Alabama High School Diploma - Complete two credits of honors, AP or Dual Enrollment in all four core subjects - Complete four credits of math or equivalent to include Algebra II w/Trig - Complete two credits of foreign language in the same Foreign Language will no longer be required for an Honors Endorsement Diploma or considered an academic course with the 2027 graduating cohort and beyond.
+It will still remain an Honors Endorsement Diploma requirement for the graduation classes of 2024, 2025, and 2026.